agr505/MovieRevenuePredictionMachineLearningProject/README.md

 We used 3 bin sizes - 50, 100 and 300.
 For each bin size, we used Cross Validation to choose the best values of number of estimators and maximum depth parameters.
 After finding the best values of the 2 parameters, we generated F1 score and accuracy on the test dataset.

 We observed that we get the highest F1 score and accuracy in case of 300 bins.
-This observation is in accordance to the error visualization graphs presented above that show the lest error in case lof 300 bins.
+This observation is in accordance to the error visualization graphs presented above that show the lest error in case of 300 bins.

 <p align="center">
   <img src="Tarushree_RF plots/BinSize_vs_F1_barplot.png" height="500" width="600">